O-I Glass Announces First Quarter 2023 Earnings Conference Call and Webcast

-/EIN News/ -- PERRYSBURG, Ohio, March 30, 2023 (GLOBE NEWSWIRE) -- O-I Glass, Inc. (NYSE: OI) has scheduled its first quarter 2023 conference call and webcast for Wednesday, April 26, 2023, at 8 a.m.
+PERRYSBURG, Ohio, March 30, 2023 (GLOBE NEWSWIRE) -- O-I Glass, Inc. OI has scheduled its first quarter 2023 conference call and webcast for Wednesday, April 26, 2023, at 8 a.m.
 EDT.
-The Company’s news release for the first quarter 2023 earnings will be issued after the market closes on Tuesday, April 25.
+The Company's news release for the first quarter 2023 earnings will be issued after the market closes on Tuesday, April 25.

 What: O-I Conference Call and Webcast